DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 .. image:: misc/slight_slope_results.png

-While this is not a robust scientific study, this simple modification seems to support the notion that the channels are steered towards deeper water where there is higher accomodation.
+While this is not a robust scientific study, this simple modification seems to support the notion that the channels are steered towards deeper water where there is higher accommodation.